benjamin-j-cooper/benjamin-j-cooper.github.io/docs/rf.md

 ---
 layout: default
-title: Random Forest
+title: Classification
-description: This is a Random forest analysis of...
+description: This is a Classification problem using Random forest and XGBoost to predict customer satisfaction in the Shinkansen Bullet Train dataset
 ---